0.1 - NodeJS Basics

 The purpose of

-is that it is asynchronous.
-This means that your program will continue to execute whilesetTimeout
+setTimeoutis to execute code after a specified period of time.
+What is âspecialâ aboutsetTimeoutis that it is asynchronous.
+This means that your program will continue to execute whilesetTimeoutwaits for time to pass on its own. -

 Call

-to invoke.
+getUserAsyncand pass in1for the first parameter.
+The second parameter will be the callback function that we wantgetUserAsyncto invoke.
 You can either write this callback function externally and pass it in by name:const myCallback = () => {/* Function body goes here. */};getUserAsync(1, myCallback);or you can pass it anonymously in the parameter list:

 getUserAsync(1, () => {/* Function body goes here. */});- This callback function should take one parameter:

-. - The body of the callback function should call
+id. - The body of the callback function should call

 - This callback function should take one parameter: